Lyoung0789/react-rails-authentication/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This application is going to be following a tutorial to understand and fine tune react-rails authrization using http session instead of JWT.
+This is the backend of the application.
+React will be the front end.

+Will be using:

+- ruby '2.6.1'

+- bcrtypt

+- rack-cors

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...